chester-lang/chester2025draft/docs/src/dev/parser-plan.md

    - This creates different AST structures depending on whether a block is standalone or part of a larger expression

 2. **V2 Implementation (LexerV2.scala):**
-   - No equivalent context tracking for newlines after blocks
+   - No equivalent tracking for newlines after blocks
    - Token stream treats all whitespace (including newlines) equally
    - No special handling for the case where a closing brace is followed by a newline
-   - Doesn't distinguish between blocks in different contexts (e.g., pattern matching case blocks vs. function body blocks)
+   - Doesn't terminate OpSeq expressions when encountering `}\n`

 3. **Specific Test Failure:**
    - In `PatternMatchingTest.match2`, a block is used in a pattern matching case statement